moodboom/rad-scripts/README.md

 * run_command                Run a command asynchronously and get the output when it finishes in a callback
 * run_command_sync           Run a command synchronously and get the output when it finishes
 * runsteps                   Run a specific set of commands in specific directories
-* hasArg                     Check a set of args for a value; eg: hasArgs( args, '--init')
+* hasArg                     Check a set of args for a value; eg: hasArg( args, '--init')
 * combine_params             Combine an array of params with separator
 * distro                     Return distro name from lsb_release
 * hostname                   Return hostname